J-O-H-N-P-A-U-L/portfolio/pages/index.md

     </div>
 </div>

-As a Senior Front-end Web Developer I am an expert in front-end technologies, process and tools.

-I enjoy designing and building new capabilities relating to online systems.
+I am an expert in front-end technologies, processes and tools.
+I thoroughly enjoy designing and building new capabilities relating to online systems.

+I have in-depth understanding of agile and waterfall software development life cycles as well as object-oriented design principles and patterns.
 My team members look to me for thought and project leadership in the context of software development.

-As a Senior Front-end Web Developer I have in-depth understanding of agile and waterfall software development life cycles as well as object oriented design principles and patterns.

 # Relevant experience